wtong98/IndpStudy2016-17/README.md

 Ultimately, here's what you'll need:
 <ul>
-<li> Python: preferably Python 3, but Python 2 will probably work okay if you're on a
+<li> `Python`: preferably Python 3, but Python 2 will probably work okay if you're on a
 Linux machine (another reason to switch) You'll also need some additional modules listed below</li>
 <ul>
-<li> numpy: a python module designed for numerical computation </li>
+<li> `numpy`: a python module designed for numerical computation </li>
-<li> tqdm: for attractive loading bars </li>
+<li> `tqdm`: for attractive loading bars </li>
-<li> scipy: not, strictly speaking, neccesary, but it's got loads of useful computation </li>
+<li> `scipy`: not, strictly speaking, neccesary, but it's got loads of useful computation </li>
 utilities that you might want to try</li>
-<li> matplotlib: for making pretty plots</li>
+<li> `matplotlib`: for making pretty plots</li>
 </ul>
-<li> TensorFlow: the neural network framework this project is built on </li>
+<li> `TensorFlow`: the neural network framework this project is built on </li>
-<li> Jupyter Notebook: software that adds Mathematic-style editing to python
+<li> `Jupyter Notebook`: software that adds Mathematic-style editing to python
 </ul>

 If you've got python installed, just about all this software can be installed using pip (e.g.
-<code>pip install [PackageName]</code>.
+<code>pip install [PackageName]</code>).
 But especially if you're using Windows + TensorFlow, check
 the official instructions online for installing the framework.

-## Running the Neural Net
+## Running the Code
 All the files necessary to run the neural net are located in the directory RNNintendo_v1.
-To begin, the data being trained on should be placed in a directory '/train_data/' in the form of midi files.
-Have a midi file primer.mid ready in the same directory as the scripts that will be used when generating the final product.
-In addition, near the top of compose.py is a block labeled #important variables.
-The variable 'trunc' should be changed to match your data: MIDI files with more timesteps (sixteenth notes) than 'trunc' will be truncated to that length, and files with less timesteps will be omitted from the dataset.

-To begin training the net, *directions for training here*

-`inline code test`
+To do a simple run with all our current settings intact, navigate into the RNNintendo_v1 directory and copy all your midi files into the "train_data" directory.
+Keep ahold of one of your training samples to use as a primer melody, and rename it to "primer.mid" Assuming you have all the neccesary software installed, you can then type

+`python compose.py`

+and off it goes processing all sorts of unbelievably complex calculations, doing the kinds of stuff the human brain takes 3 years to learn in just a few days or weeks.
+When that's finished and you have a `final_tune.txt` files in the directory, type

+`jupyter notebook threshold_finder.ipynb`

+which will produce a graph for you at the very bottom along with a recommended value to set as a threshold.
+Now open the file `perform.py` and edit the threshold value in that file accordingly.
+When you're satisfied, go ahead and type

+`python perform.py`

+and viola!
+You have you're very first midi sample of generated music.
+The `perform.py` script will also spit out the values of the note-state matrix that it's reading as nonzero.

+## Specifics about the code
+First off, let me just put it out there, our code is pretty beastly and violates loads of good coding practices.
+That being said, we've tried to clean it up a-plenty and make it nice and pretty and well-documented for you guys.
+There's plenty of explanations in the comments, but all the same, we're on the butt-end of senior year and (extremely) ready to graduate, so if there's anything particularly gruesome or nonsensical, please don't hesitate to reach out.

+## Roadmap

+## Final Thoughts

 ## Some ~~Miscellaneous~~ Helpful Links